tenet-org/tenet-docs/docs/tokenomics/locking.md

 # Locking

-tTENET can be locked to produce veTENET.&#x20;
+tTENET can be locked to produce veTENET.

-veTENET makes you eligible for a number of benefits and gives you voting power over governance and reward gauges.&#x20;
+veTENET makes you eligible for a number of benefits and gives you voting power over governance and reward gauges.

-The longer you lock tTENET for veTENET, the more veTENET you receive.&#x20;
+The longer you lock tTENET for veTENET, the more veTENET you receive.

-The minimum amount of time to lock tTENET for veTENET is 1 week with a maximum of 4 years.&#x20;
+The minimum amount of time to lock tTENET for veTENET is 1 week with a maximum of 4 years.

 The following table shows how much veTENET is received for the duration of the lock: